Siarhei Oshyn, Head of Data / Data & AI Architect

 Iryna Shuppo: Data continues to lead in the digital world today driving decision-making, innovation, and competitive advantage.
 Our partners recognise the importance of utilising data effectively to stay ahead in the market.

-Given this tendency, we saw a compelling opportunity to integrate data expertise into our Consultancy service offerings.
+Given this tendency, we saw a compelling opportunity to integrate data expertise into our Advisory service offerings.
 There is no doubt that this decision was the correct one.

 Moreover, data management is a part of the entire process.
 So therefore, it requires collaboration and input from various areas of expertise to work out the optimal solution.